 Space on a robotics team is extremely limited and is determined through a selection process.
 Because of the high demand for such a limited number of spots, students must participate in a selection process.
-The selection process will include: an application, homework/research assignments, interest meetings, 3-days of tryouts, testing and an interview.
+The selection process will include: an application, homework/research assignments, interest meetings, 3-days of tryouts, testing and an interview (if needed).
 The purpose of these rigorous tryouts is to determine which students will be the most dedicated, the best team players, and the most qualified for this demanding and challenging team sport.
 Prior knowledge of robotics is not necessary but I would suggest studying VEX robot design and parts prior to tryouts.
 Here is a link you can start with: Purdue Sigbots VEX Wiki Page Signing up for the Automation & Robotics elective class at ACP would also be a good idea but not mandatory.

 (Note: This selection process will occur once in August when school resumes.
 Tryout information will ONLY be given in the school morning announcements and will NOT be posted.
 Interested students are expected to demonstrate the responsibility and maturity to be able to follow all directions and meet all announced deadlines.)